g-l-i-t-c-h-o-r-s-e/R3K0MPR3SS/README.md

 The ffmpeg sample has the -t 5 flag at the beginning to cut the input to 5 seconds for a quick example, remove when you like.
 I also added -an to remove audio in the example, to speed up the process.

 Also note when using r3k-img.sh, if you use other containers like bmp, ppm, xwd, etc; the artifacts are much different.
 That also includes the colorspace the container is using. (bgr24 in bmp)

-Don't forget to experiment the video/image quality.
+Don't forget to tinker with the video/image quality.